ibm-cloud-docs/cephaas/about_object_storage.md

 copyright:
  years: 2024, 2025
-lastupdated: "2025-02-13"
+lastupdated: "2025-03-11"

-keywords: about, basics, cephaas object storage
+keywords: about, basics, cephaas object storage, ceph as a service

 subcollection: cephaas